romainbsl/playground-ebbh5ssi/markdowns/ktor.md

 - (2) : Define the server with its Engine (e.g. Netty) and its listening port (8080)
 - (3) : Declare a routing feature that allow the app to handle HTTP requests
 - (4) : Define a path that will make the url http://127.0.0.1:8080/ callable
-- (5) : Implement of the Pipeline that will treat the HTTP call on http://127.0.0.1:8080/.
+- (5) : Implement the Pipeline that will treat the HTTP call on http://127.0.0.1:8080/.
 This will send the text "Hello World!"
 - (6) : Boot up the server

 # Under th hood